hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### `debug_accountAt`

-Returns an account information at the given specified index in the specified block.
+Returns account information at the given specified index in the specified block.

 #### Parameters